Pregnancy Disability Attorneys in Burbank

 Does my employer have to pay me while I am out on Pregnancy Disability Leave Law leave?

 Yes.
 The Pregnancy Disability Leave Law requires that your employer keep you employed and return you back to the same position you held before you took the leave.
 If you were fired while you were on Pregnancy Disability Leave Law leave, your rights may have been violated.
-Schedule a complimentary case evaluation with the employment lawyers in Burbank at the Akopyan Law Firm to discuss your case.
+Schedule a complimentary case evaluation with Akopyan Law Firm A.P.C. to discuss your case.

 What if my employer got rid of my position while I was on leave?